Sea Hunt: Production notes

 On-land location shots were filmed throughout Los Angeles, central Florida, Nassau, and on a sound stage.
 Famous divers such as Zale Parry and Albert Tillman were involved in production of the show, as was Jon Lindbergh, son of aviator Charles Lindbergh.
 Parry was joined in 1960 by 18 year-old Wende Wagner as a female underwater stunt double.
 Pioneering underwater cinematographer Lamar Boren shot nearly all of the underwater footage for the series.
 John Lamb shot the underwater sequences for both the movie and TV versions of Irwin Allen's Voyage to the Bottom of the Sea, and also filmed some episodes of Sea Hunt.
 Stunt diver Ricou Browning is credited with coordination of the underwater action sequences during the second season.

 The boat used in the series was named the Argonaut after the mythological Greek heroes who sailed with Jason on the quest of the Golden Fleece.
-Several cabin cruisers were utilized in filming, and one notable model was the Trojan Express, custom built by Trojan Yachts in 1960 with mahogany planking and teak decks and trim, measuring 33 feet long and 12 feet wide.
+Several cabin cruisers were used in filming, and one notable model was the Trojan Express, custom built by Trojan Yachts in 1960 with mahogany planking and teak decks and trim, measuring 33 feet long and 12 feet wide.
 Diving equipment was supplied by Voit and a Navy depth gauge supplied by Sportsways, Inc. Wetsuits were made by the small Los Angeles shop Dive N' Surf, which was the genesis for Body Glove.

-David Rose is credited with music, although a number of the Sea Hunt stock cues are heard in Buchanan Rides Alone, a 1958 Columbia western film that used stock music from composers including Mischa Bakaleinikoff, George Duning, Heinz Roemheld, and Paul Sawtell.
+David Rose is credited with music, although a number of the Sea Hunt stock cues are heard in Buchanan Rides Alone, a 1958 Columbia Western film that used stock music from composers including Mischa Bakaleinikoff, George Duning, Heinz Roemheld, and Paul Sawtell.

 Reception

 Sea Hunt proved to be popular with viewers and was a hit throughout its four-season run.
-It became one of the best remembered and most watched syndicated series in the United States.
+It became one of the best-remembered and most-watched syndicated series in the United States.
 During the first nine months of its debut, it was number one in the ratings.
-The show attracted half of the viewing audience in 50 major cities and averaged 59 percent of audiences in New York City.
+The show attracted half of the viewing audience in 50 major cities and averaged 59% of audiences in New York City.
 Producer Ivan Tors later estimated that 40 million people viewed the series weekly.

-According to New York Times writer Richard Severo, "Late-night comedians, especially Johnny Carson, used to tell jokes derived from the frequency with which Mr. Bridges, always fit and trim and looking forever like a slightly aging quarterback, was seen daring the fates underwater or emerging from the sea unscathed despite sharks, shipwrecks and assorted malefactors".
+According to New York Times writer Richard Severo, "Late-night comedians, especially Johnny Carson, used to tell jokes derived from the frequency with which Mr. Bridges, always fit and trim and looking forever like a slightly aging quarterback, was seen daring the fates underwater or emerging from the sea unscathed despite sharks, shipwrecks, and assorted malefactors".
 Severo noted that TV Guide once described the show as "an epic so watery that Lloyd Bridges's colleagues tell him they have to drain their TV sets after watching his show".

-Sport Diver Magazine wrote that Sea Hunt has had a "lasting impact" on the hobby of scuba diving, and cited a yearly event held in Florida called "Sea Hunt Forever" where divers don vintage gear and re-enact scenes from the TV series.
+Sport Diver magazine wrote that Sea Hunt has had a "lasting impact" on the hobby of scuba diving, and cited a yearly event held in Florida called Sea Hunt Forever, where divers don vintage gear and re-enact scenes from the TV series.